St James’ Parish Church Weybridge Surrey

 Groups & Activities

-Church Groups using the halls at the Parish Centre include Sunday School, Sunday Crêche, The Mothers Union and Emmaus.
+Church Groups using the halls at the Parish Centre include Sunday School, Sunday Crêche, Brownies and the St James’ Handbell Ringers.

-The charity is an association of local people who help to maintain, preserve, repair and restore the beautiful St James' Church building, which is not only an important part of the town's architectural heritage, but also a beautiful landmark that gives Weybridge its unique character.
+An association of local people who help to maintain, preserve, repair and restore the beautiful St James' Church building, an important part of the town's architectural heritage, and also a beautiful landmark that gives Weybridge its unique character.

 Contact Details for The Parish Church of St James Weybridge